a-b-street/docs/book/src/proposals/broadmoor.md

 </div>

-Trip duration was worth considering as a gut check to make sure a proposal seems reasonable, and this proposal indeed has some favorable evidence for faster trips, but trip duration shouldn't be the only, or even most important, effect to consider.
+Trip duration is worth considering as a gut check to make sure a proposal seems reasonable, and this proposal indeed has some favorable evidence for faster trips, but trip duration shouldn't be the only, or even most important, effect to consider.
 In particular, there are important safety metrics we can measure